prezi/datateam/AssessmentDays.md

 --------
 After the conclusion prezi, we ask the candidate to leave the room.
 We discuss how it went.
+Ask yourself, "if you were the h.m., would you proudly announce this person during SnT?".
 The hiring manager asks everybody: "How much would you like to work with the candidate, from 1-10?"
 We make a decision on the spot whether to hire.
 If it's a 'no', the hiring manager tells the candidate.